shjwudp/shjwudp.github.io/_posts/2023-08-22-gpt-training-memory-estimation-nemo-training-practice.md

 M_{activation} = sbhL(10 + 28.25/t) + 2sbh + (3sbh + 4sbv)/t
 $$

-*This chapter contains many excerpts from [refer 1](https://proceedings.mlsys.org/paper_files/paper/2023/hash/e851ca7b43815718fbbac8afb2246bf8-Abstract-mlsys2023.html); only in the MLP part there is a formula change because of the new activation function of GPT-Next.*
+*This chapter contains many excerpts from [Korthikanti et al., 2023](https://proceedings.mlsys.org/paper_files/paper/2023/hash/e851ca7b43815718fbbac8afb2246bf8-Abstract-mlsys2023.html); only in the MLP part there is a formula change because of the new activation function of GPT-Next.*

 ### 2.3 Cross Entropy Overhead, PyTorch Overhead, and CUDA Context